marios-zindilis/website-sources/posts/centos-show-ip-address-in-etc-issue/index.md

 ---
 title: Display IP Address in /etc/issue on CentOS
-Description: How to display the IP address on CentOS by automatically populating /etc/issue
+description: How to display the IP address on CentOS by automatically populating /etc/issue
 first-published: 2013-11-09
 ---